Engine

 Cassandra read

-- On miss get the data from the SSTable and merge it with the data in the memtable, write the key to the in-memory key-cache and merged result to the in-memory row cache
+- On a miss, get the data from the SSTable and merge it with the data in the memtable.
+Write the key to the in-memory key cache and the merged result to the in-memory row cache.

 Data modeling